Pushing you all towards one place to get these updates (though I will mirror here as they come in).

 a.
 Reason: In December of 2009 the MSRC announced a widespread release of KB973917 .
 This update impacts the kernel mode authentication used on SBS 2008 and the symptom is that Outlook prompts for credentials.

-Solution: Review the SBS blog post that specifically covers this issue: Outlook If you had kept your SBS 2008 server reasonably up to date in patching, you’d honestly never see this issue as the fix was included in update rollup 8 for Exchange 2007 Service pack 1.
-At this point in time, I’d recommend following the blog or installing Exchange 2007 Service pack 2 using KB974271
+b.
+Solution: Review the SBS blog post that specifically covers this issue: Outlook 2007 Credential Prompts in Small Business Server 2008 If you had kept your SBS 2008 server reasonably up to date in patching, you’d honestly never see this issue as the fix was included in update rollup 8 for Exchange 2007 Service pack 1.
+At this point in time, I’d recommend following the blog or installing Exchange 2007 Service pack 2 using KB974271.

 7. Symptoms: Microsoft Exchange services fail to start.
 Server hangs at applying computer settings.
 Network icons show as offline.
 Event 2114.
 2601, 2102, 2114, 8197, 7005, 7044 and/or 7024.